 Greta Gerwig’s second film directing solo exceeds every expectation and creates the ultimate film form of Louisa May Alcott’s classic novel.
 Little Women is a phenomenally endearing and loving ode to family, love, and following your heart.

 Led by the phenomenal cast that truly embodies the March sisters, Little Women is a tender look at growing up under the thumb of the American Civil War that will endear you, break your heart, then endear you again in time for an ending that does Alcott proud.
-Perhaps Gerwig’s finest work so far, and the best adaptation of the novel by a country mile.
+Perhaps Gerwig’s finest work so far and the best adaptation of the novel by a country mile.

 If anyone can translate the nuances and struggles of a crumbling marriage to film (given his track record, making the Criterion-approved The Squid and the Whale in 2005), it’s Noah Baumbach.

 The film that earned Adam Driver a nomination for the best actor at the Oscars, Marriage Story, is a sobering and gut-wrenching peer into the lives of Charlie and Nicole.
-During the film the pair attempt to navigate a divorce, sandwiched between two intense lawyers, they struggle to keep their son Henry out of the crossfire.
+During the film, the pair attempt to navigate a divorce, sandwiched between two intense lawyers, they struggle to keep their son Henry out of the crossfire.
 An emotionally testing film, Marriage Story’s tenderness makes it worth seeking out.

 Blinded By The Light

 The most underrated film on this list by a long way, Blinded By The Light, is a snapshot of adolescence in the face of Thatcherite Britain’s epidemic of anti-Pakistani racism.
-The serious nature of the story doesn’t make it a depressing watch, though – in fact, Blinded By The Light is an optimistic musical that emphasises capturing the chance of being everything you want to be, soundtracked by Bruce Springsteen’s best works.
+The serious nature of the story doesn’t make it a depressing watch, though – in fact, Blinded By The Light is an optimistic musical that emphasizes capturing the chance of being everything you want to be, soundtracked by Bruce Springsteen’s best works.

 Portrait of a Lady on Fire